Head of Department: Mrs A Gorman

 Why choose English Literature?

-The Literature in English Cambridge Pre-U course offers opportunities to explore texts from Chaucer to the present day.
+The OCR course offers opportunities to explore texts from Chaucer to the present day.
 The syllabus encourages literary debate, promotes wider reading and develops skills in responding to a writer’s use of language, form and style.
 The course emphasises breadth as well as depth, covering key areas of the canon whilst allowing students to develop their own interests in a personal investigation.
 Assessment covers at least eight texts of poetry, drama and prose and includes Shakespeare and writing pre- and post-1900.
-The Cambridge Pre-U is considered an excellent preparation for university and employment.
+The OCR course is considered an excellent preparation for university and employment.

-It is recommended that students have attained literacy skills at a level equivalent to grade C in GCSE English Language.
+It is recommended that students have attained literacy skills at a level 5 in GCSE English Language.

 Related subjects at Sixth Form